Office of Responsible Research Practices

-The Ohio State University has an IRB Authorization Agreement with Nationwide Children’s Hospital (NCH) that permits Ohio State and NCH to collaborate in the review and oversight of human subjects research that would otherwise require review by both organizations.
+Nationwide Children’s Hospital (NCH) IRB Authorization Agreement permits Ohio State and NCH to collaborate in the review and oversight of human subjects research that would otherwise require review by both organizations.
 This agreement applies in the following circumstances:

 Exceptions